-The goals of NCHRP 08-107 applied research is to offer relevant information, strategies, and tools that will help state and territorial departments of transportation (DOTs) and Metropolitan Planning Organizations (MPOs) achieve effective administrative practice.
+The objectives of the NCHRP 08-107 applied research and the Guidebook are to offer relevant information, strategies, and tools that will help state and territorial departments of transportation (DOTs) and Metropolitan Planning Organizations (MPOs) achieve effective administrative practice.
 This research is distinguished from studies that contemplate emergencies involving a single corridor by focusing on strategies that address multiple, severely damaged, critical transportation corridors across a broad geographic region and multiple jurisdictions.

 This applied research discusses the importance of an effective handoff by emergency managers, who direct lifesaving activities, such as evacuations and road closures, and manage traffic information and incidents during the life-safety operations phase, to the recovery incident command who is charged with rapidly restoring and resiliently reconstructing surface transportation assets.
 In many cases, finance and administration section personnel provide critically important continuity during the transition between resilience phases that move from an exigent life-safety focus to rapid response and resilient recovery.
-The Report and the Guidebook explore three resilience phases-readiness, rapid response, and resilient recovery.
+The Guidebook explores three resilience phases-readiness, rapid response, and resilient recovery.

-A great deal of the Report's and the Guidebook's content on disaster phases are included in the readiness phase.
+A great deal of the Guidebook's content on disaster phases is included in readiness.
 Often described in emergency management circles as "preparedness," the readiness phase identifies activities that can be undertaken during normal conditions without severe weather or major shocks or stressors to the system (also described as "blue skies") to materially improve post-emergency and disaster administrative and project delivery outcomes.
 Actions undertaken and integrated within the transportation agency's culture within the readiness phase will yield the most demonstrable gains in avoiding and mitigating damages and disruptions to transportation systems.

-In addition to content on the readiness, the Report and the Guidebook focus on the rapid response and resilient recovery phases.
-In emergency management circles, work to restore infrastructure after lifesafety work has been accomplished is typically described as "recovery" work.
-However, because this research is focused on administrative procedures, recovery is divided into two phases-rapid response and resilient recovery in addition to the readiness phase.
+In addition to the Guidebook's content on the readiness, the Guidebook focuses on the rapid response and resilient recovery phases.
+In emergency management circles, work to restore infrastructure after life-safety work has been accomplished is typically described as "recovery" work.
+However, because this Guidebook is focused on administrative procedures, recovery is divided into two phases-rapid response and resilient recovery in addition to the readiness phase.
 The distinction is appropriate because available information for decision-making and type work performed by phase support fundamentally different objectives and sometimes follow different rules and allowances.
 The U.S. Office of Management and Budget (OMB) administrative allowances and FHWA's Emergency Relief (ER) policies and cost-share requirements differ for work performed during emergency conditions in the rapid response phase and the resilient recovery phase of long-term roadway reconstruction work.
 Administrative flexibility permitted during rapid response is largely eliminated in the resilient recovery phase.